CarlosPettersen/crypto-tracker/README.md

 ### 🎨 User Experience
 - **Dark Theme**: Easy on the eyes with beautiful gradients
 - **Responsive Design**: Works perfectly on mobile and desktop
-- **Real-time Updates**: Prices update automatically every 30 seconds
+- **Real-time Updates**: Prices update automatically every 90 seconds
 - **Interactive Elements**: Click to add/remove coins, edit holdings, and more
+- **Autocomplete Search**: Easy coin selection with dropdown search

 ### 🔧 Quick Actions
-- **Add Coins**: Click the + button to add cryptocurrencies to your watchlist
+- **Add Coins**: Click the + button and search for cryptocurrencies
 - **Manage Portfolio**: Click the + button in portfolio to add/update holdings
 - **Remove Items**: Click delete icons to remove coins from watchlist
 - **Edit Holdings**: Click edit icons to modify your portfolio amounts

 ## Adding Coins

-When adding coins, use the CoinGecko ID format:
+The application features an autocomplete search that makes it easy to find and add coins.
+Popular coins include:
-- Bitcoin: `bitcoin`
+- Bitcoin (bitcoin)
-- Ethereum: `ethereum`
+- Ethereum (ethereum)
-- Cardano: `cardano`
+- Cardano (cardano)
-- Chainlink: `chainlink`
+- Chainlink (chainlink)
-- Solana: `solana`
+- Solana (solana)

-Popular coins are available as quick-select buttons in the add dialog.

-You can find more coin IDs at: https://api.coingecko.com/api/v3/coins/list
+Simply start typing the coin name and select from the dropdown suggestions.

 ## Portfolio Tracking

-### Web Interface
 1. Go to the Portfolio tab
 2. Click the + button to add holdings
+3. Search for the coin using the autocomplete dropdown
-3. Enter the coin ID and amount you own
+4. Enter the amount you own
-4. View real-time portfolio value and allocation charts
+5. View real-time portfolio value and allocation charts

-### CLI Interface
-- Enter the amount of each coin you own
-- The system will calculate current values and allocations
-- Set amount to 0 to remove a coin from your portfolio
+Set amount to 0 to remove a coin from your portfolio.

 ## Configuration